KuntaiDu/KuntaiDu.github.io/aboutme.md

 <img class="image image--md" src="/assets/icon.jpg"/>

-I am a first-year CS Ph.D. student in University of Chicago, advised by <a href="https://people.cs.uchicago.edu/~junchenj/"> Junchen Jiang </a>.
+I am a second-year CS Ph.D. student in University of Chicago, advised by <a href="https://people.cs.uchicago.edu/~junchenj/"> Junchen Jiang </a>.
 My current research interest is video analytics.
 I got my bachelor degree in Peking University.
 Here is my <a href="/assets/CV.pdf"> CV</a>.

 I made a [small overview on video analytics](/2020/07/23/Video-analytics-overview.html), which is basically a collection of research papers.
 Hope this overview will help you.